ArshdeepGrover/ai-tools-manager/README.md

-# 🎁 AI Tools Collection - Open Source
+# 🚀 AI Tools Hub - Professional Directory

-A curated collection of powerful AI tools, maintained by the community.
+A curated collection of 100+ professional AI tools, maintained by the community.
 This project welcomes contributions from developers worldwide to help build the most comprehensive AI tools directory.

 ## 🌟 Features